Bangladesh profile - Media

 The main broadcasters - Radio Bangladesh and Bangladesh Television (BTV) - are state-owned and government-friendly.

-TV is the most popular medium, especially in cities.
-BTV is the sole terrestrial network.
-Popular satellite and cable channels and Indian TV stations have large audiences.
+TV is the most popular medium.
+BTV is the sole network with national terrestrial coverage.
+Satellite and cable channels and Indian TV stations have large audiences.

-State-run radio covers almost the entire country.
-BBC World Service in English and Bengali can be heard on 100 MHz FM in Dhaka.
+State radio covers almost the entire country.
+BBC World Service in English and Bengali is heard on 100 FM in Dhaka.

-Newspapers are diverse, outspoken and privately-owned.
-English-language titles appeal mainly to an educated urban readership.
+Newspapers are outspoken and privately-owned.
+English-language titles appeal mainly to an urban readership.

-Media outlets tend to be polarised, aligning themselves with one or other of the main political factions.
+Media tend to be polarised, aligning themselves with one or other of the main political factions.

-Prominent bloggers, especially those writing about Islamic fundamentalism, have been physically attacked.
-One of them was killed for his writing.
+Some prominent bloggers who have written about Islamic fundamentalism have been murdered for their writing.
 Bloggers and social media users have been arrested on blasphemy-related charges.

 - The Daily Star - English-language